Emmanueluriame/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of the_DataVersewithAY, I provide consulting and training services for businesses and mentor aspiring analysts.*

 **- ✅ Data Analytics Consulting.**
 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

-**- ✅ Staff Training & Development.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.

 <!--Section 2: List 3-4 key projects-->